MomenK/SEE/README.md

 ### MySQL
 ### Django

-# Steps:
+# Intsallation steps:
-1. Install Python 2.7 with pip
+1. Install Python 3.6 with pip
 2. Add python to the environment variables
 3. install XAMPP - need PHP and MySQL to be be able to use phpmyadmin
 4. install Django and dependancies